gaurpulkit/Logger/README.md

 ```

 #### Initialize FileLogger
-While the FileLogger is initialized by default.
-You can still any/all of the parameters.
+While the FileLogger is initialized by default, you can still any/all of the parameters.
 One way to do this is to directly set the values of FileLogger parameters while initializing the logger.
 Another way to do this is
 ```python
 # Set the values of Telegram Chat ID and Bot API